softeng-feup/open-cx-aacm/Development-Report.md

 **Gerir Dúvidas**

-* **Actor** : Orador
+* **Actor** : Speaker

-* **Description** : O orador pode gerir as dúvidas colocadas pelos participantes na sua palestra.
+* **Description** : The speaker can handle questions raised by participants during his lecture.

 * **Preconditions and Postconditions**.
-O orador pode remover ou responder a qualquer dúvida colocada numa palestra sua (preconditions).
-Qualquer uma destas ações se refletirá no fórum de dúvidas da palestra em questão.
+The speaker may remove or answer any questions posed in his lecture (preconditions); any of these actions will be reflected in the discussion forum for the talk in question.

 * **Normal Flow**.